terminatorul/ScrollWindowMsg/README.md

 If a horizontal scrollbar is found, this command will send a number of WM_HSCROLL messages to that window, according to the value of "lines per scroll" in Windows Settings.

 If no horizontal scrollbar is found, which happens for applications using with custom UI frameworks, the generic WM_MOUSEHWHEEL message is sent instead.

-## Issues
-The delayed effect resulting from scroll messages accumulating in the window message queue can be fixed by:
- - designing start and stop commands for the application
- - using the mouse software suite to map different command arguments for mouse key down and mouse key up events
- - this way start command can be mapped on mouse key down, and stop command can be mapped on mouse key up.